tanvircs/Sentiment-Analysis-of-COVID-19-Vaccination-on-Twitter/README.md

 ## Conclusion

 This project successfully demonstrates the application of NLP and machine learning for sentiment analysis of COVID-19 vaccine-related tweets.
+The insights gathered from this analysis can be used to understand public opinion and tailor communication strategies effectively.